 Permission to appeal to the Supreme Court was granted on the SEA and EIA grounds.

-David Elvin QC and Charles Banner (instructed by SJ Berwin LLP) appeared for HS2 Action Alliance Ltd.
+David Elvin QC (instructed by SJ Berwin LLP) appeared for HS2 Action Alliance Ltd.

 Tim Mould QC, Jacqueline Lean and Richard Turney (instructed by the Treasury Solicitor) appeared for the Secretary of State.
 James Maurici QC also acted for the Secretary of State but was unavailable for the hearing.